 Academic Half Day

-Academic Half Day is our weekly educational conference where interns and residents have protected time dedicated for learning.
+Academic Half Day is our weekly educational conference during which interns and residents have protected time dedicated to learning.
 Each conference, structured around a high-yield core topic, consists of four learning activities.
-We utilize a variety of educational methods to promote engagement, discussion, and long-term knowledge retention.
-Attending participation is a key component of each Academic Half Day Conference and many of our world class faculty are invited to deliver focused lectures, participate in an Attending Challenge or moderate our Afternoon Report discussions.
-During our Afternoon Report an intern or resident presents an interesting case that they encountered.
-We utilize small groups, moderated by a Chief Resident or Attending, to discuss each case in terms of differential diagnosis, appropriate investigations and treatment.
+A variety of educational methods promote engagement, discussion and long-term knowledge retention.
+Attending physician participation is a key component of each Academic Half Day Conference and many of our world class faculty are invited to deliver focused lectures.